 - Valencia: Another location name, Valencia is all things out-of-the-ordinary.

-- Vera: Once beloved, this vintage name no longer boasts in popularity but is still just lovely.
+- Vera: Once beloved, this vintage name no longer boasts mega-popularity but is still just lovely.

 - Westlyn: As directional names grow in popularity, Westlyn adds a unique and feminine flare.